 With more sweat we are moving into this new filming medium.
 Admittedly, we’re still tiptoeing.
 However, with Sasha’s (gentle?) nudging, we slowly made it to the other side.
 And your feedback has been fantastic!

-As soon as we put up the first video, we’ve received an outpouring of support.
+As soon as we put up the first video for Russian salad, we’ve received an outpouring of support.
 This in turn motivates us to film more.

 BLB started as a side project, to showcase a prettier side of the Balkans to an international audience.
 Since the start, not only has BLB found its niche with the US audience, but also with a large number of Balkan followers as well.